 - Results orientation

 Customer Orientation.
 Customers are a focal point that defines Intel’s organizational culture.
 This cultural characteristic is strengthened based on the principle that the company must effectively satisfy customers’ needs.
-For example, employees are trained to identify possible issues customers might experience with products.
+For example, employees are trained to identify possible issues customers might experience with their semiconductors.
 This corporate cultural feature enables the company to determine concerns that must be included in the product development process.
 Through this characteristic of the organizational culture, Intel also enhances customer service to maintain partnerships with other technology companies and to address end-user concerns.

 Discipline.
 This cultural characteristic puts emphasis on rules and norms.
 Intel has a system of rules on employee behavior and how to conduct business.
-This feature of the organizational culture addresses the need to maintain effective business processes and to streamline the organization according to general strategies and Intel’s operations management policies.
+This trait of the organizational culture addresses the need to maintain effective business processes and to streamline the organization according to general strategies and Intel’s operations management policies.
 For example, discipline in workers’ activities minimizes deviations of output quality relative to the company’s standards.
 In this way, the organizational culture helps Intel maintain business efficiency.

-Advantages & Disadvantages of Intel Corporation’s Organizational Culture
+Advantages & Disadvantages of Intel’s Culture

 References

-- Intel Corporation – Code of Conduct.
+- Intel Code of Conduct.